 In ReBoot, the treacherous binome Cyrus was on the point of a Heel-Face Turn at the end of "Firewall" after the protagonists guided him through saving the day from the Game Cube Of The Week.
 He was in the middle of being lauded as a hero when the Big Bad showed up and had his goons drag him onto their side of the eponymous impenetrable wall; a couple episodes later he was shown about to be executed.
 One of the goons set him free, but he still didn't show up again until a cameo at the end of the season.

 One episode of Samurai Jack features the robotic assassin X9, who was one of several murderours robots created by Aku, but was the only one given emotions and feelings (As he explains it, the scientist who built him "was funny like that").
 After years in the service of Aku all the other robots of his series have been destroyed, but he has survived because of his emotions.
 However, when he meets Lulu he finally hangs up his assassin hat for good, determined to settle down and spend his time playing music.
 Unfortunately, when Jack arrives, Aku becomes desperate and decides that he has to pull his greatest assassin out of retirement by holding Lulu hostage.
 Jack knows nothing of this, and when X9 launches his attack he is quickly destroyed, his final words are asking Jack to finish caring for his now abandoned charge.
+Also notable for being one of the saddest things in the entire show.

 In Transformers Prime, Starscream gets so sick of the being the Decepticon's Chew Toy that he tries to defect to the Autobots.
 Note that Starscream is not in any way repentant, he just figures he has a better chance on their side.
 Once it's revealed that Starscream killed Cliffjumper, Arcee goes ballistic and tries to avenge her dead partner.
 Starscream is driven off, and is convinced that he should become a neutral party in the war.